 Office of Sustainability

-The UA Office of Sustainability coordinates environmental sustainability programs, initiatives, and communication across the university, working with students, faculty, and staff to ensure that the UA continues to be a leader in sustainability among its peers.
+The University of Arizona’s Office of Sustainability coordinates environmental sustainability programs, initiatives and communication across the university, working with students, faculty and staff to ensure that the UA continues to be a leader in sustainability among its peers.

 Mailing Address (different from physical address):

 Tucson, AZ 85721-0182

 David manages projects relating to institutional planning, engagement and sustainability ratings and rankings.
 He also provides support on EcoOps, Homecoming and the Arizona Higher Education Sustainability Conference.
 David helped manage the City of Tucson’s Green Business Certification Program, which provides sustainability planning assistance and free energy, water and waste audits to local businesses and organizations.
 David holds a master’s degree in public administration from the UA.
 David strives to make sustainability initiatives easily accessible and effective for all units on campus.